martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Why it’s better to manage Products than Projects.md

   - /why-its-better-to-manage-products-than-projects/
 ---

-# Why it’s better to manage Products than Projects

 *The different between* project *and* product *manager might sound semantic, but is actually quite significant.
 This post gives an overview of the differences, and explains why I think product management is the better approach.*

 ### Project management